-Curb adverse impacts of increased freight and waste transport as a result of a growing urban population and new buying patterns (e.g. e-commerce): transport demand, shipment size, consolidation and vehicle movements.
+Curb adverse impacts of increased freight and waste transport as a result of a growing urban population, increasing population density, and new buying patterns (e.g. e-commerce): transport demand, shipment size, consolidation and vehicle movements.

-Impact: New sustainable and smart ways of transporting goods to make better use of urban space, including new delivery patterns such as 3D printing, pods, autonomous, grouped and customised deliveries, drones, etc. Develop related impact assessment tools.
+Impact: New sustainable and smart ways of transporting goods to make better use of urban space and minimise congestion, including new delivery patterns such as 3D printing, pods, autonomous, grouped and customised deliveries, drones, etc. Develop related impact assessment tools.